r4victor/tenthousandmeters/content/blog/python_bts_06.md

 Built-in types such as `int` and `float` implement `nb_add`, and built-in types such as `str` and `list` implement `sq_concat`.
 Technically, there's no much difference.
 The main reason to choose one slot over another is to indicate the appropriate meaning.
 In fact, the `sq_concat` slot is so unnecessary that it's set to `NULL` for all user-defined types (i.e. classes).

-We assured ourselves that the VM calls the `nb_add` slot to perfrom the addition.
-Let's see now how different types implement this slot.
+In this section we saw how the `nb_add` slot is used.
+The next step is to see what it set to.

 ## How slots are set

-The way the slots of a type are set depends on how that type is created.
+Since addition is a different operation for different types, the `nb_add` slot of a type must be one of two things:

+* it's either a type-specific function that adds object of that type; or
+* it's a type-agnostic function that calls some type-specific functions, such as type's `__add__()` special method.

+It's indeed one of these two, and which one depends on the type.
+For example, built-in types such as `int` and `float` have their own implementations of `nb_add`.
+In constrast, all classes share the same implementation.
+Fundamentaly, built-in types and classes are the same thing – instances of `PyTypeObject`.
+The important difference between them is how they are created.
+This difference effects the way the slots are set, so we should discuss it.

 There are two ways to create a type object:

 * by statically defining it; or
 * by dynamically allocating it.